dragoncoder047/dragoncoder047.github.io/markdown/pages/ulisp_howto/macros.md

 Title: Adding Macros to uLisp

-The Lisp form `:::list defmacro` allows for more powerful syntactic constructs.
+The Lisp form `:::lisp defmacro` allows for more powerful syntactic constructs.
 Note that this does not include backquote support -- there is a [separate page]({filename}backquote.md) for that.

 *EDIT: In response to [all of the confusion](http://forum.ulisp.com/t/what-would-you-like-to-see-in-ulisp-in-2024/1350/36) I seem to have caused by posting this error-ridden guide, I have done my best to correct all of the errors.
 Hopefully, now it should be possible to to directly follow this guide from a vanilla uLisp to be able to add macros.
 I apologize for any confusion, compiler problems, and crashes caused by my sloppiness.*